Steelio/Telegram-Post-Scraper/README.md

 ## Contributing

 If you find any bugs or have suggestions for improvements, feel free to create an issue or submit a pull request.

+## Donations
+Was this program useful to you?
+If you want to donate ♥:
+ > BTC: bc1qvrm0tepx6jdxcsr99z5xqmswcl9ad333nenkeg
+ > LTC: LSuSA99uMbC1BtQ4eJxpczAsv3W7KbtahF